The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

 Finally, Hudson rightly underlines the relevance of a discovery’s social context.
 Via the novelty condition, Hudson’s model indeed achieves an important desideratum: it rules out that, say, undergraduates in chemistry lab classes discover oxygen.
 Regrettably, his incorporation of a discovery’s social dimension remains unsatisfactory.
-Hudson doesn’t address the dilemma it entails: doesn’t the community-relativity imply a form of relativism?
 What makes one community more suitable, or relevant, than another: one’s academic school/tradition? one’s tribe? one’s country? one’s language community?
 What about “independent researchers”?
 Hudson intimates awareness of the problem.
-As a remedy, he proposes that “(i)n scientific cases, one might argue that the ambient social group is the entirety of the human race, or more generally, all Earth-bound rational beings over the course of all time.
-But the group is not very likely any larger than this” (p.81, our emphasis).
-Such an expansion of the allegedly relevant community seems overblown.
-It surely detracts neither from the scientific value or significance nor the impressiveness of a discoverer’s achievements, if in another part of the world her discovery had been made by someone else—so long as their two communities and cultures are sufficiently isolated.
-(They might not even know of each other’s existence!)
-Accordingly, Hudson’s novelty condition appears to be an unduly strong fiat, devoid of a convincing argument.
-In the same vein, Hudson’s model precludes, by definition, simultaneous discoveries—a pervasive phenomenon in science (see Lamb, 1984).\footnote{ It even has a wikipedia-entry of its own: \url{https://en.wikipedia.org/wiki/List_of_multiple_discoveries}!} Again, this consequence seems unduly prohibitive.
-It rubs against common practice (where simultaneous, independent discoverers are typically given \textit{shared} credit).
+As a remedy, he proposes that ``the ambient social group is the entirety of the human race, or more generally, all Earth-bound rational beings over the course of all time” (p.81, our emphasis).
+To our minds, however, it detracts neither from the scientific value or significance nor the impressiveness of a discoverer’s achievements, if in another part of the world her discovery had been made by someone else—so long as their two communities and cultures are sufficiently isolated.
+Hudson’s novelty condition appears to be an unduly strong fiat.
+In the same vein, Hudson’s model precludes, by definition, simultaneous discoveries—a pervasive phenomenon in science.\footnote{ It even has a wikipedia-entry of its own: \url{https://en.wikipedia.org/wiki/List_of_multiple_discoveries}!} Again, this consequence seems unduly prohibitive.
+It rubs against common practice (where simultaneous, independent discoverers are typically given \emph{shared} credit).